Review

 "The Alters" tells a crazy Robinson clone story on an alien planet.
 The wild genre mix of survival adventure, construction and life simulation is different - in a good way.

-This is where he is now, Jan Dolski.
+There he sits, Jan Dolski.
 Stranded on an alien planet, his crew members are all dead.
 At least the base, which resembles an oversized wheel, has survived.
 But what next?
 He can't operate it on his own, let alone escape from the inhospitable planet.

 So Jan has to deal differently with Technician Jan than with Scientist Jan.
 Because they are not mindless working drones as is usual in construction simulations and do what I tell them.
 Scientist Jan, for example, reacts positively to flattery, which makes him more motivated.